-- In the seated position, grasp the upper handles, and bend your elbows until your hands are near your chest.
-Rotate your upper arms away from your torso so that your elbows are pointing outward to each side and your palms are facing down. - Adjust the seat back tilt forward to the fourth or fifth incline position depending on your comfort level. - Hands are positioned just outside of your upper chest, with palms facing down and wrists straight.
+- In the seated position, grasp the handles, and bend your elbows until your hands are near your chest.
+Rotate your upper arms away from your torso so that your elbows are pointing outward to each side and your palms are facing down. - Hands are positioned just outside of your upper chest, with palms facing down and wrists straight. - Keeping your spine straight, bend at the hips so that your torso is slightly forward.

-Slowly move your elbows outward, simultaneously bending your arms so that your forearms remain parallel to each other and the hands remain over the elbows throughout the movement. • Stop when your upper arms are approximately straight out to the sides (your elbows will be level with your shoulders or very slightly below).
+• Slowly move your elbows outward, simultaneously bending your arms so that your forearms remain parallel to each other and the hands remain over the elbows throughout the movement.

+• Stop when your upper arms are approximately straight out to the sides (your elbows will be level with your shoulders or very slightly below).